matrix-org/matrix-spec-proposals/proposals/2181-user-deactivated-errcode.md

 It should be noted that this proposal is not requiring implementations to return `M_USER_DEACTIVATED` on any endpoints when a request from a deactivated user appears.
-Instead it is simply defining the new error code, that it can be used by the homeserver when it chooses and that the client should understand what it means.
+Instead it is simply defining the new error code, recommends that it should be used in situations as described above, and that the client should understand the meaning of it when it is received.

 ## Tradeoffs